 What we have done with ours:

-We started growing this species last year for the first time and are keen to see how long it takes to produce the amazing bark.
-We took a 1 litre tree in July 2017 and potted it on into a 20 litre air-pot container.
+We started growing this species in 2016 for the first time and were keen to see how long it would take to produce the amazing bark.
+In July 2017, and potted a 1 litre tree into a 20 litre air-pot container.
 It grew to around 10 feet tall over the summer and produced the most majestic tree.
 The challenge came in November over what to do with it, as we have no heated glass houses.
 So Stephen pruned it down to 6ft (including the pot) and cut back every side shoot to a 4-6 inch spur.
-This coat-rack then moved into our kitchen for Christmas, next to the glass patio door, where it started to sprout little shoots all over the trunk and branches.
+This leafless coat-rack then moved into our kitchen for Christmas, next to the glass patio door, where it started to sprout little shoots all over the trunk and branches.
 By March, it had to move out to the potting tunnel as it was getting quite hairy with foliage.
 During May it was back up at around 8ft tall, including the pot and has the most magnificent bushy, purple tinged canopy.
 By August 2017, our bushy tree was 10ft tall.
 The trunk is about 1-2 inches in diameter and is pink!